fMRI-ugent/starting-a-new-fMRI-project/README.md

 # Starting-a-new-fMRI-project
 Info about the first steps to do when starting a new fMRI project:
-- get feedback on your design;
+- Get feedback on your design;
-- ethical submission;
+- Ethical submission;
 - Acquire data at GIfMI (Ghent Institute for Functional and Metabolic Imaging, http://gifmi.ugent.be/).

 ---
-## presentation of your fMRI design to get useful feedback from the fMRI community (optional but recommended)
+## Presentation of your fMRI design to get useful feedback from the fMRI community (optional but recommended)

 #### Once your experimental design is almost ready, it would be good to present it to our fMRI community to get feedbacks and suggestions about it.